illixion/blog.illixion.com/content/pgp.md

 author = "Manual"
 +++

-[PGP is bad and you should stop using it.](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html). age is a more modern and cryptographically sound way to encrypt messages and files, and I encourage you to use it instead.
+[PGP is bad and you should stop using it.](https://latacora.micro.blog/2019/07/16/the-pgp-problem.html) age is a more modern, simple and cryptographically sound way to encrypt messages and files, and I encourage you to use it instead.

 To encrypt a message with my key using age, use this command: